Fake news website: By country

 Fake news has influenced political discourse in multiple countries, including Germany, Indonesia, Philippines, Sweden, China, Myanmar, and the United States.

+Argentina

+One of the most recent fake news that has stricken politicians in Argentina occurred on August 9, 2025, when President Milei's spokesperson Manuel Adorni shared on X (former Twitter) a fake video in which Axel Kicillof's answers about Peronism do not match with the question he is being asked.
+The video was shared by the President Javier Milei to diminish their opponents in the elections held on September 7, 2025.

+Argentina is one of many democracies where mainstream media is subject to political influences, while independent outlets often face challenges such as underfunding.
+The rise of social media has created new channels for the rapid dissemination of false or misleading information.
+In this context, the term "fake news" refers to inaccurate or misleading content, whereas disinformation denotes the deliberate creation and spread of false information intended to deceive or manipulate public opinion.
+Misinformation, by contrast, is inaccurate or incomplete information that may be spread unintentionally.

+Digital disinformation poses an ongoing challenge to Argentina's democratic processes.
+The deliberate dissemination of false or misleading information can divert public attention from political events and promote hate speech.
+Hate speech seeks to intimidate, oppress, or incite hostility against individuals or groups based on characteristics such as race, religion, or nationality.
+Although manipulation and distortion of information, denialism, and anti-scientific discourse are long-standing phenomena in Argentina and Latin America, the current disinformation crisis is amplified by digital technologies since they increase the speed and reach of content, and can be exploited for political purposes.

 Austria

 Politicians in Austria dealt with the impact of fake news and its spread on social media after the 2016 presidential campaign in the country.
 In December 2016, a court in Austria issued an injunction on Facebook Europe, mandating it block negative postings related to Eva Glawischnig-Piesczek, Austrian Green Party Chairwoman.
 According to The Washington Post the postings to Facebook about her "appeared to have been spread via a fake profile" and directed derogatory epithets towards the Austrian politician.
 The derogatory postings were likely created by the identical fake profile that had previously been utilized to attack Alexander van der Bellen, who won the election for President of Austria.

 Brazil

 Brazil faced increasing influence from fake news after the 2014 re-election of President Dilma Rousseff and Rousseff's subsequent impeachment in August 2016.
 In the week surrounding one of the impeachment votes, 3 out of the 5 most-shared articles on Facebook in Brazil were fake.
 In 2015, reporter Tai Nalon resigned from her position at Brazilian newspaper Folha de S.Paulo in order to start the first fact-checking website in Brazil, called Aos Fatos (To The Facts).
 Nalon told The Guardian there was a great deal of fake news, and hesitated to compare the problem to that experienced in the U.S.